junxit/us-congress-bills-117/bill.md

   - **(1)** consult with the Secretary of Labor to develop strategies and best practices for improving the timeliness and reliability of travel and tourism workforce data;
   - **(2)** work with the Secretary of Labor and the Bureau of Economic Analysis to improve travel and tourism industry data; and
   - **(3)** provide recommendations for policy enhancements and efficiencies.
-- **(e)** *Travel export promotion* The Assistant Secretary, in coordination with the Assistant Secretary of Commerce for Global Markets and the Director General of the United States and Foreign Commercial Service, shall work to promote and facilitate travel exports abroad and ensure competitiveness by engaging in, at a minimum—
+- **(e)** *International business travel facilitation* The Assistant Secretary, in coordination with relevant Federal agencies, shall work to increase and facilitate international business travel to the United States and ensure competitiveness by engaging in, at a minimum—
-  - **(1)** promoting meetings, incentives, conferences, and exhibitions;
+  - **(1)** facilitating large meetings, incentives, conferences, and exhibitions to be hosted in the United States;
-  - **(2)** emphasizing rural and other destinations rich in cultural heritage or ecological tourism, among other uniquely American destinations; and
+  - **(2)** emphasizing rural and other destinations rich in cultural heritage or ecological tourism, among other uniquely American destinations, as locations for hosting international meetings, incentives, conferences, and exhibitions in the United States; and
-  - **(3)** promoting sports and recreation events and activities, which shall be hosted in the United States.
+  - **(3)** facilitating sports and recreation events and activities, which shall be hosted in the United States.
 - **(f)** *Recovery strategy*
   - **(1)** *Initial recovery strategy* Not later than 1 year after amounts are appropriated to accomplish the purposes of this section, the Assistant Secretary, in consultation with public and private stakeholders identified in subsection (a)(3) and public health officials, shall develop and implement a COVID–19 public health emergency recovery strategy to assist the United States travel and tourism industry to quickly recover from the pandemic.
   - **(2)** *Future recovery strategies* After assisting in the implementation of the strategy developed pursuant to paragraph (1), the Assistant Secretary, in consultation with appropriate public and private stakeholders, shall develop additional recovery strategies for the travel and tourism industry in anticipation of other unforeseen catastrophic events that would significantly affect the travel and tourism industry, such as hurricanes, floods, tsunamis, tornadoes, terrorist attacks, and pandemics.